Several injured after knife attack in EU quarter

 A woman asked passers-by to turn back by pointing out a man armed with a knife.
 According to a source familiar with the case, the detainee is said to be “already known to the authorities because of a psychiatric history”.

+As a dpareporter observed, the alleged perpetrator was arrested in the subway station.
+The man was lying on his stomach in the entrance area, his hands behind his back.
+A policeman knelt on him.
+Emergency services with dogs shielded the scene.
+A few minutes earlier, passers-by had shouted, “He has a knife,” like a dpa– Reporter heard at the station shortly before 6:00 p.m.

-According to the transport company, subway traffic in Brussels was partially interrupted in the early evening due to police investigations. (mg, afp)
+Brussels Mayor Philippe Close wrote on Twitter: “Knife attack at the Schuman station”.
+Good cooperation between the police led to a quick arrest.
+EU Council President Charles Michel thanked the emergency services and expressed his condolences to the victims.
+According to the transport company, subway traffic in Brussels was partially interrupted in the early evening due to police investigations. (mg, afp, dpa)

 #injured #knife #attack #quarter